austinBailey5624/MonsterMaster/README.md

 ## Gameplay

 1. **Elements**
-	*I can see your soul through your eyes* There are six elements, and each
+	*I can see your soul through your eyes* Each person, and monster has an element.
+Which element it is can be determined by looking at the color of their eyes.
   * **Fire**
     * People with a fire element are passionate and aggressive.
 They tend to act on instinct.
 They deal more damage to Air Types and take more damage from Water Types.
 People who are fire elemental have *red* eyes
   * **Water**